ng-zi-yi/ID_OpenHouse_website/README.md

 ## Credits

 ### Content
+- The text for each diploma section in the BA page was copied from the indivdual diploma pages from the [official NP BA page](https://www.np.edu.sg/ba/Pages/default.aspx)
+- The text for each diploma section in the DE page was copied from the indivdual diploma pages from the [official NP DE page](https://www.np.edu.sg/de/Pages/default.aspx)
+- The text for each diploma section in the SOE page was copied from the indivdual diploma pages from the [official NP SOE page](https://www.np.edu.sg/soe/Pages/default.aspx)
+- The text for each diploma section in the HMS page was copied from the indivdual diploma pages from the [official NP HMS page](https://www.np.edu.sg/hms/Pages/default.aspx)
+- The text for each diploma section in the HS page was copied from the indivdual diploma pages from the [official HS  page](https://www.np.edu.sg/hs/Pages/default.aspx)
+- The text for each diploma section in the FMS page was copied from the indivdual diploma pages from the [official NP FMS page](https://www.np.edu.sg/fms/Pages/default.aspx)
+- The text for each diploma section in the ICT page was copied from the indivdual diploma pages from the [official NP ICT page](https://www.np.edu.sg/ict/Pages/default.aspx)
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for each diploma section in the LSCT page was copied from the indivdual diploma pages from the [official NP LSCT page](https://www.np.edu.sg/lsct/Pages/default.aspx)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used at the beginning of each of the school page were obtained from screenshots of the [NP 360 Virutal Tour](https://www1.np.edu.sg/corpcomm/vtour/tour.html)
+- The photos used for each diploma course was obtained from each of the respective offical NP diploma pages
+- The photo of the NP logo was obtained from the offical NP page
+- The photo used of NP in the Home Page was obtained from [NP LinkedIn Page](https://www.linkedin.com/school/ngee-ann-polytechnic/?originalSubdomain=sg)
 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the [official NP page](https://www.np.edu.sg/Pages/default.aspx)